Understanding Acute Lymphocytic Leukemia

 • Weight loss and reduced appetite

 The first step in diagnosing acute lymphocytic leukemia is usually a blood test.
-If a doctor believes a patient may have leukemia, he or she may order one of several tests to examine the number and appearance of the patient’s red blood cells, white blood cells and platelets underneath a microscope.
+If a physician suspects that a patient has leukemia, he or she may order one of several tests to examine the number and appearance of the patient’s red blood cells, white blood cells and platelets underneath a microscope.

 If further testing is warranted, the next step is to obtain a sample of bone marrow.
 This can be done through aspiration with a thin, hollow needle that draws out a small amount of marrow from a bone (usually the hip bone or breast bone).
 This is typically followed by a bone marrow biopsy, which involves removing a tiny portion of bone and marrow for careful evaluation.
 Bone marrow testing can often confirm a diagnosis of leukemia, although further lab tests may be performed to identify its subtype and stage as well as the patient’s prognosis.